 Proactive gap-identification is done before trends show up in your pipeline, by putting yourself in your customer’s shoes and durability testing your processes.
 There are many types of durability tests, including GTM ride-alongs, competitive analysis, customer experience mapping, and conversation intelligence.

 Durability tests can also be used to validate intuition-based gaps and explore problem spaces to better inform your solutions.

 Generate ideas for initiatives to address those gaps

 Once you understand where your gaps exist, you can start determining what work needs to happen to address them.
 This is a good opportunity to collaborate with the rest of your team to brainstorm, mind map, and assess the risks and benefits of different solutions.

 Once you’ve decided on your initiatives, prioritize them using impact criteria such as internal business value, revenue impact, timeline for completion, and direct impact on your customers.
 Be realistic about the level of effort each item will require so you don’t end up overloading your roadmap and setting individuals up for ‘failure.’

 As you’ll see in the example image below, we’ve created thematic buckets for the workstreams to be sorted into.

 Organizing your roadmap by theme reinforces the need for a holistic approach and eliminates the tunnel vision that is likely to occur if you classify work by department.
 Things like customer experience, team growth, and data stewardship are goals the entire organization can rally around.

 Once you’ve built your roadmap, it’s not a set-it-and-forget-it thing.
-You should meet with your RevOps team (or whoever currently owns the roadmap) once a month to gauge your progress and adjust the plan as needed.
+Meet with your RevOps team (or whoever currently owns your roadmap) regularly to gauge your progress and mitigate any risks.